gruntwork-io/terraform-kubernetes-helm/modules/k8s-helm-server/README.md

 ## How do I grant access to the deployed Tiller instance?

-As mentioned in the [Client Authentication section](#client-authentication), a TLS certificate key pair needs to be issued using the installed CA to grant access to helm clients to access the Tiller server.
-This means that, at a minimum, you need to be a privileged user with access to the CA key pair.
-By default this is restricted to cluster admin users.
+As mentioned in the [Client Authentication section](#client-authentication), in order to grant access to a client, you need to generate a new TLS certificate key pair that is signed by the CA installed on the Tiller server.
+This requires access to the private key of the CA.

+This module manages the TLS certificates through `kubergrunt`.
+As part of deploying Tiller, `kubergrunt` creates a `Secret` in the `kube-system` namespace containing the private key and certificate of the CA used for deploying Tiller.
-As a cluster admin user, you can then use the CA key pair to issue a new key pair that is then shared with the helm client.
+This can then be used by a cluster admin user to issue new key pairs that can be verified by the CA certificate installed in the Tiller pod.
+This key pair can then be shared with the helm client to grant access.

 At a high level, the process is:

 - Download the CA key pair from Kubernetes.
 - Issue a new TLS certificate key pair using the CA key pair.